javaperf-consulting/indepth/README.md

 You will only be able to see what Indepth would have done if you had a commercial license.
 **For open source projects, code remediations are free of charge.**

-- If your company has a commercial license, you will be able to request Indepth to make changes to your code within the limits of the credits available on the company's license.
+- If your company has a commercial license, you will be able to modify to your code within the limits of the credits available on the company's license.
-The features that you can use again depend on your profile.
+The features that you can use depend on your profile.
-If you are designated as a **solution administrator** you will have more possibilities than enterprise users who are not an Indepth administrator.
+If you are designated as a **solution administrator** you will have more possibilities than compagny users who are not an Indepth administrator.
 For example, as a **solution administrator** you can deregister users when they leave the company.
-The designation of the administrator(s) of the solution is made when requesting the license.
+The designation of the administrator(s) is made when requesting your Indepth license.

 ## Project setup